WGNT: Christian Broadcasting Network ownership

 A 29-year-old minister from Portsmouth, M. G. "Pat" Robertson, then obtained an option to acquire the former WTOV-TV plant in Portsmouth.
 He purchased the facility even though he found it vandalized, deteriorating, and "a scene of utter desolation".
-In August 1960, his Christian Broadcasting Network applied for a new construction permit to put channel 27 back in service, proposing the call letters WTFC-TV ("Television for Christ").
+In August 1960, his Christian Broadcasting Network (CBN) applied for a new construction permit to put channel 27 back in service, proposing the call letters WTFC-TV ("Television for Christ").
 However, those call letters were not available—apparently being reserved by the FCC—so he instead selected WYAH-TV, from the first three letters of Yahweh.

 The new WYAH-TV began broadcasting on October 1, 1961, airing for five hours a day on Sundays and three hours from Tuesday to Saturday.
 The station's early programming consisted of Christian teaching programs hosted by Robertson, other shows produced by local churches, and some syndicated televangelists' repeats of Sunday programs.
 The station almost went dark in 1963, and so it conducted a special telethon urging 700 people to donate $10 a month, continuing to hold such telethons every other month.
 A few years later, the locally produced daily talk program would be named for the telethons, The 700 Club.

 Beginning in 1966, Jim and Tammy Faye Bakker hosted and produced a local children's program called Come On Over (later called Jim and Tammy).
 This consisted of puppet shows, skits, prayers, singalongs, games, stories and religious short films such as Davey and Goliath and JOT.
 The program was eventually seen in Canada, and achieved widespread syndication throughout the United States.
 Pat Robertson also appeared on-camera as well, as host of additional Bible-teaching programs.
 Weekends consisted of televangelists such as Oral Roberts, Kathryn Kuhlman, Jerry Falwell and Billy Graham, and local church services.
 WYAH-TV was one of the first Christian television stations in the United States and was a viewer-supported station with a commercial license, though it sold blocks of time to other ministries.
 By 1966, the station was somewhat financially solvent.